yasminsilva1/yasminsilva1/README.md

-<h1 align="left">👋 Hi, I’m Yasmin!</h1>
+<h2 align="left">👋 Hi, I’m Yasmin!</h2>

-<p align="left">- 👀 I’m interested in technology, front-end development, and creating impactful user experiences.</p>
+- 👀 I’m interested in technology, front-end development, and creating impactful user experiences.
-<p align="left">- 🌱 I’m currently learning and improving my skills in HTML, CSS, JavaScript, and React.js.</p>
+- 🌱 I’m currently learning and improving my skills in HTML, CSS, JavaScript, and React.js.
-<p align="left">- 💞️ I’m looking to collaborate on web development projects, especially those involving front-end technologies.</p>
+- 💞️ I’m looking to collaborate on web development projects, especially those involving front-end technologies.
-<p align="left">- 📫 How to reach me: you can reach me via email at <a href="mailto:yasminsilvadeveloper@gmail.com">yasminsilvadeveloper@gmail.com</a>.</p>
+- 📫 How to reach me: you can reach me via email at yasminsilvadeveloper@gmail.com.
-<p align="left">- 😄 Pronouns: She/Her</p>
+- 😄 Pronouns: She/Her
-<p align="left">- ⚡ Fun fact: I have a background in marketing, which helps me bring a unique perspective to my development projects.</p>
+- ⚡ Fun fact: I have a background in marketing, which helps me bring a unique perspective to my development projects.

 <h2 align="left">Stats</h2>